KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `date_updated`: Date when the software component was last updated (note that this will always be older than the date of the extraction).
 - `description`: A description of what the software component does.
 - `documentation`: Where to find additional documentation about a software component.
+- `download`: Download instructions included in the repository.
 - `download_url`: URL where to download the target software (typically the installer, package or a tarball to a stable version)
 - `executable_example`: Jupyter notebooks ready for execution (e.g., through myBinder)
 - `faq`: Frequently asked questions about a software component